 Neuropathic pain can contribute to anxiety and/or depression.
 Anxiety and depression can also worsen pain.

 Neuropathic pain may be felt as burning or tingling or as hypersensitivity to touch or cold.
 Hypersensitivity to touch is called allodynia.
 Even a light touch may cause pain.

 If movement is painful, people may be reluctant to move the painful part of their body.
 In such cases, muscles that control the painful part may waste away, and movement may become more limited.

 People continue to feel pain long after the cause resolves because structures in the nervous system have been changed, making the structures more sensitive to pain.

 Doctors base the diagnosis of neuropathic pain mainly on the following:

 Depending on the symptoms, doctors may do tests to check for disorders that could be causing the pain.
 Tests may include magnetic resonance imaging (MRI), nerve conduction studies and electromyography Electromyography and Nerve Conduction Studies Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
 Electroencephalography (EEG) is a simple, painless procedure in which... read more (EMG), and blood tests.
-Nerve conduction studies and EMG help doctors determine whether pain result from a problem with muscle or nerves and help them determine where the injury or dysfunction is located.
+Nerve conduction studies and EMG help doctors determine whether pain results from a problem with muscle or nerves and help them determine where the injury or dysfunction is located.